joaomas/repotst/.github/pull_request_template.md

 ### ✅ Testing and Code Quality

 - [ ] Code follows the MONAN DTN-01 coding standard
-- [ ] The MONAN model was successfully compiled and executed
+- [ ] The MONAN model was compiled and executed successfully with the proposed changes
 - [ ] New code is covered by unit or regression tests (if applicable)